cltl/ma-communicative-robots/data/test-scenes/README.md

 ```

 ## Context
-The file "my-first-scenario.json" describes the scenario in terms of meta data using standard data categories (Dublin core and CMDI) but also the 'spatial and temporal comtainers' with which the scenario takes place.
+The file "my-first-scenario.json" describes the scenario in terms of meta data using standard data categories (e.g. Dublin core and CMDI) but also the 'spatial and temporal containers' within which the scenario takes place.

 <ol>
     <li>Spatial container: geo-location and coordinates that define the area, possibly the name that identifies the area